duong-nd/CS175/Assignment2/README.md

 ====================
 Assignment 2
 ------------
-This README was written using Markdown syntax -- consider using a Markdown viewer like [Dillinger](http://dillinger.io/) for a more pleasureable viewing experience!
+This README was written using Markdown syntax -- consider using a Markdown viewer like [Dillinger](http://dillinger.io/) for a more pleasurable viewing experience!

 ### Authors
 - Michael Tingley <michaeltingley@college.harvard.edu>